-A few women would prefer to give birth to their baby within the comfort of their own home.
-This birthing option has increased in popularity in recent years, but still accounts for only 1-2% of births each year.
+A few women would prefer to give birth to their babies within the comfort of their own homes.
+This birthing option has increased in popularity in recent years but still accounts for only 1-2% of births each year.

 Home births can be very beneficial for the family, as they allow for the parents to have more control over the experience.
 However, home births can also be extremely dangerous if there are any complications, as there may not be enough time for the mother and child to reach a fully equipped medical center.

 Some nurse midwives or certified midwives may agree to be present for a home birth, though different state laws will determine their liability during a home birth, which may make it difficult to find someone who will agree to attend to you and your baby during a home birth.

 Home births are ideal for women who are experiencing a normal, healthy pregnancy, and have given birth at least once before.

 Most Important Aspects to Consider When Making a Birth Plan

 One of the best ways to determine the best birthing method for you and your baby is to objectively compare all of your options side by side.
 Some of the most important considerations include:

 - The current state of your pregnancy.
 If you are already facing a number of risks prior to the birth of your child, then it is not wise to add more possible complications to the mix.

 - Individual success rates.
 Do a little research to figure out the statistics of your local hospital or birthing center.
 Do not be afraid to ask your obstetrician directly about their rates regarding emergency C-sections, or to ask your midwife about their rates regarding emergency transfers to a hospital.